 A manufacturer is liable if they had a design flaw, cut corners like using cheap materials, or had a packaging error.
 However, there may also be situations where the seller is liable, like if the seller negligently modifies or alters the product.
 There could also be situations where the seller didn’t manufacture the product, but dealt with the design of the product, in which case they could be held liable for injuries and damages.

-If there was a design defect, your lawyer will work to prove the following by a preponderance of the evidence:
+If there was a design defect, your Midland product liability lawyers will work to prove the following by a preponderance of the evidence:

 - The product could have had a safer design than what was made.